-There is no magic formula for losing weight.
-The key is to find a daily eating plan that provides the right balance of calories and nutrition with the appropriate amounts of physical activity.
+There is no magic weight-loss formula that works for everyone.
+The key is to find a plan that works for you and provides the right balance of calories and nutrition with the appropriate amounts of physical activity.

 What are the keys to healthy weight loss?